dbp/cpcj/_interviews/mark-lotto.md

 conversation about the issues at stake in the piece.
 I think that was the beginning of some cool things we should be able to do.

-_Were those notes edited or did the notes display the exact conversation?_
+_<bold>Were those notes edited or did the notes display the exact conversation?</bold>_

 It's pretty much displayed exactly the way it went down.
 We sort of mediated the conversation, but it's pretty pure between all of them.

-_How do you think other publications are looking at Matter?_
+_<bold>How do you think other publications are looking at Matter?</bold>_

 I have no idea!
 I'd be afraid to even guess.
 I mean, I know what our numbers are, and our numbers are good.
 Other than that I only ever hear from my friends and my parents.
 My friends seem to like it.
 My parents are mixed.

-_What if you had to pinpoint one goal for Matter?
-What would you see in the future for Matter, say five years from now?_
+_<bold>What if you had to pinpoint one goal for Matter?
+What would you see in the future for Matter, say five years from now?</bold>_

 I think right now, there is a type of reader, an audience of which you and I are both a part of, sort of a young, globally-minded, creative people.
 People who are incredibly emerged in the Internet, but feel pretty exhausted by it.
 There's just all this shit coming at you every single day.
 It's not only that you don't know which of it you need to read or not, but you also don’t know where to talk about it.
 I want Matter to become the publication where people can not only read work that is big, ambitious, relevant,  imaginative, and fun, about the world around them and the lives that we are all living, but work that is a place where you can actually talk about those ideas and issues.
 That to me is success.
 That it is not only a place for us to tell great stories but for people to share their own ideas and stories, and points of view in a way that feels really different and meaningful.

-_I like that Matter believes in their readers and thinks that they are smart enough to be a part of the conversation.
-I feel that so many of the more old fashioned publications still operate by the idea that we are the ones to tell our readers what to think, whereas Matter says, "let's talk about this."_
+_<bold>I like that Matter believes in their readers and thinks that they are smart enough to be a part of the conversation.
+I feel that so many of the more old fashioned publications still operate by the idea that we are the ones to tell our readers what to think, whereas Matter says, "let's talk about this."</bold>_

 Yeah, I also think that this challenges us.
 I mean, it would be much easier if we were just saying "Alright, we are going to cut off a